 I am Linlin Zhong, an Associate Professor at the School of Electrical Engineering, Southeast University.
-My research interests are directed toward the interdisciplinary study of Plasma Physics, Electrical Engineering and Computer Science, including
+My research interests are directed toward the interdisciplinary study of Plasma Physics, Electrical Engineering, and Artificial Intelligence, including

-Welcome any students who have strong interests in High Voltage Engineering, Plasma Engineering, and Artificial Intelligence to visit my lab and start your magical journey 😄.
+Welcome any students who have strong interests in Plasma Engineering, High Voltage Engineering, and Artificial Intelligence to visit my lab and start your magical journey 😄.

 PhD in Plasma Engineering, 2017